-To configure the display value, navigate to the DISPLAY menu selection and press Enter.
+To display M1, M2, or to toggle between M1 and M2, go to DISPLAY with the Next button and press Enter.
 Use the Next button to select SHOW M1, SHOW M2, or TOGGLE and press Enter.

 CALDATE:

 This is not a required entry but can be used for recordkeeping or plant maintenance purposes.
 To edit the calibration date, go to CALDATE with the Next button and press Enter.
 You then can change the day, month, and year.
 The display shows the last date with the day flashing.
 Use the Next button to step through the library of digits to select the desired day, then press Enter.
 Repeat this process for the month and year.